programarivm/myfiles/README.md

 > TODOs:

-    - After adding `Nonceshield` the tests are throwing a 403 Forbidden error -- make them pass
+    - After adding `Nonceshield` the tests are throwing a 403 Forbidden error: iterate through the DTDD process and make them pass

 ### 1. Build the Docker Containers